esikm/Pillow/docs/reference/ImageDraw.rst

                numeric values like ``[x, y, x, y, ...]``.
     :param fill: Color to use for the point.

-.. py:method:: PIL.ImageDraw.ImageDraw.polygon(xy, fill=None, outline=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.polygon(xy, fill=None, outline=None)

     Draws a polygon.